Uberspace/lab/source/guide_syncthing.rst

 Best practice
 =============

 right now the server will sync with your devices only via a relay-server, wich is not super fast.
-To improve performance you can open a port in the firewall
+To improve performance, you can connect directly by opening a port in the firewall

 ::